 What if the “Add” period is already passed for the semester I want to enroll in the internship?

-How should my work supervisor evaluate my internship work?
+How does my work supervisor evaluate my internship work?

-Your supervisor should submit a written evaluation of your work to your faculty sponsor (find the form above) that details how you performed during the course of the internship.
+Your supervisor must submit a written evaluation of your work to your faculty sponsor (find the form above) that details how you performed during the course of the internship.

-Is there benefit to doing more than one three-hour internship?
+Is there benefit to doing more than one internship?